yixiao1/CILv2_multiview/README.md

     [single-lane towns](), [multi-lane towns]()

 * Collect new datasets.
-The code we used for data collection was built on the framework from [this repository](https://github.com/zhejz/carla-roach)
+The RL expert driver we used for data collection is from [this work](https://github.com/zhejz/carla-roach)

 -------------------------------------------------------------
 ### Training & performing offline evaluation on new trained CIL++ models